-Adopting a healthy lifestyle is important for cancer survivors.
-It can reduce the risk of recurrence, help manage weight, reduce the risk of other diseases such as heart disease or diabetes, and improve overall mental and physical quality of life.
-According to the American Institute of Cancer Research, the available science on diet and survivorship suggests that - unless advised otherwise by a qualified professional - cancer survivors should aim to follow the recommendations that help prevent cancer in the first place.
+Adopting a healthy lifestyle is important for cancer prevention.
+It can help you achieve and maintain a healthy weight, reduce the risk of chronic diseases such as heart disease or diabetes, and improve overall mental and physical quality of life.
+According to the American Institute of Cancer Research, the available science suggests that healthy lifestyle choices can help to reduce your risk of developing up to 13 types of cancer in your lifetime.

 - Be a healthy weight.
 Keep your weight within the healthy range and avoid weight gain in adult life. - Be physically active throughout the day.
 Aim for 30 minutes of physical activity a day.
-Avoid being sedentary. - Make healthy food choices. - A daily variety of vegetables, fruits, whole grains and legumes (beans) can provide the fiber, vitamins, minerals, and phytochemicals you need to help prevent cancer and other diseases. - Avoiding sugary drinks and processed meats in addition.
+Avoid being sedentary. - Make healthy food choices. - A daily variety of vegetables, fruits, whole grains, and legumes (beans) can provide the fiber, vitamins, minerals, and phytochemicals you need to help prevent cancer and other diseases.

+- Avoid sugary drinks and processed meats.
+Limit red meat Avoid sugary drinks and processed meats.
 Limit red meat and high-calorie "fast foods" and other processed foods high in fat, starches, or sugars.
-Avoiding and limiting these foods can help you achieve and maintain a healthy weight and help to prevent obesity-related cancers, heart disease, and diabetes. - Aim to meet nutritional needs through diet alone rather than through supplements.

-• Limit alcohol consumption.
-If you drink alcohol at all, try to limit your intake to no more than 2 drinks per day for men and one drink per day for women.
-Alcoholic drinks increase the risk of a number of cancers and can be high in calories which may lead to weight gain.
-One standard

-- "drink" is equal to 12 ounces of beer, 1.5 ounces of 80-proof liquor, or 5 ounces of wine.
-For preventing cancer recurrence or onset of a new cancer, it's best not to drink alcohol. - Do not smoke or chew tobacco.
+Avoiding and limiting these foods can help you achieve and maintain a healthy weight and help to prevent obesity-related cancers, heart disease, and diabetes. - \circ Aim to meet nutritional needs through diet alone rather than through supplements. - Limit alcohol consumption.
+If you drink alcohol at all, limit it to no more than 2 drinks per day for men and 1 drink per day for women.
+Alcoholic drinks increase the risk of a number of cancers and can be high in calories, which may lead to weight gain.
+One standard "drink" is equal to 12 ounces of beer, 1.5 ounces of 80-proof liquor, or 5 ounces of wine.
+For preventing cancer recurrence or the onset of a new cancer, it's best not to drink alcohol. - Do not smoke or chew tobacco.
 Smoking or using tobacco in any form increases the risk of cancer and other diseases.
 It's never too late to stop using tobacco and your health will benefit immediately.
-If you smoke, quitting is the most important thing you can do to reduce risk of cancer recurrence.
+If you smoke, quitting is the most important thing you can do to reduce risk of cancer or a cancer recurrence.